Aster (missile family)

 The Aster 15 and Aster 30 are a Franco-Italian family of all-weather, vertical launch surface-to-air missiles.
 The name "Aster" stands for "Aérospatiale Terminale", with French company Aérospatiale having been the project's lead contractor before its missile activities were merged into MBDA.
 It also takes inspiration from the word "aster" (ἀστήρ), meaning "star" in Ancient Greek.
 The missiles as well as the related weapon systems are manufactured by Eurosam, a consortium consisting of MBDA France, MBDA Italy and Thales, each holding a 33.3% share.

 The Aster missiles were developed to intercept and destroy the full spectrum of air threats from high-performance combat aircraft, UAVs and helicopters to cruise, anti-radiation and even sea-skimming supersonic anti-ship missiles.
 The Aster 30 Block 1 and Block 1 NT are designed to also counter ballistic missiles.

+The share of work of Italy and France in design and development is as follows.